rzbin/react-classlist/README.md

 # react-classlist

-A simple class list to use in react projects.
+A simple class list to use in React projects.

 Compatible with TailwindCSS